stefantrenh/stefantrenh.github.io/Javascript_Slider_v1/readme.md

-Creating cookies and a slider getting elements from parent and child.
+Creating image elements with attributes, Cookies that stores img data and a slider that switches the images